quicknotepad/quicknotepad.github.io/README.md

 # quicknotepad.github.io

-A repository for temporary write-ups
+A repository for temporary Write-Ups